itsalirahimi/ground_truth_generation/NewReadme.md

     python3 removeOdomOutliers.py -p <The Path to the Bag File>
     ```
 6. The script will print the values of row numbers related to outliers.
 Delete the corresponding rows from `odomPoses.csv` and the related images from `/rawImage` (check them by referencing the time column of the CSV file which shows the frame name in the `/rawImage` folder).

+## Step 4-B: Sync the odomPose and rawImage
+Sync the odomPose and rawImage and delete the data related to the time which are before the horizontal hand pose.

 ## Step 5: Rename Tello Images